Brycee0101/Rogue-Squadron/README.md

 ## System Features
-* Star Wars Theme: Immerse yourself in the thrilling world of Star Wars with captivating graphics and sound effects inspired by the iconic franchise.
+* **Star Wars Theme**: Immerse yourself in the thrilling world of Star Wars with captivating graphics and sound effects inspired by the iconic franchise.
-* Event Handlers: The game utilizes event handlers to create an interactive shooting experience, where players can showcase their accuracy.
+* **Event Handlers**: The game utilizes event handlers to create an interactive shooting experience, where players can showcase their accuracy.
-* Score Tracking: Keep track of your achievements and progress as you blast your way through waves of Storm Troopers.
+* **Score Tracking**: Keep track of your achievements and progress as you blast your way through waves of Storm Troopers.
-* High Scores: Compete against yourself and others by aiming for the highest score on the leaderboard.
+* **High Scores**: Compete against yourself and others by aiming for the highest score on the leaderboard.

 ## 🖥️Technologies Used